 Our compensation committee utilizes stock-based incentive awards under the LTIP to incent our NEOs to remain with our company and further align the interests of our NEOs with those of our shareholders.
-In March 2018, our compensation committee approved the equity compensation program for fiscal 2018.
+In March 2019, our compensation committee approved the equity compensation program for fiscal 2019.

-For fiscal 2018, the program included two equity elements:
+For fiscal 2019, the program included two equity elements:

-- performance-based restricted stock awards under the LTIP that provided participants the opportunity to earn restricted shares contingent upon our achievement of certain earnings per share performance goals for our company during fiscal 2018, with any restricted shares earned by recipients further subject to a two year vesting period following the conclusion of the performance period, with the shares cliff vesting on April 9, 2021; and - service-based restricted shares under the LTIP that are subject to a three year vesting period, with the awards cliff vesting on April 9, 2021.
+- performance-based restricted stock awards under the LTIP that provided participants the opportunity to earn restricted shares contingent upon our achievement of certain earnings per share performance goals for our company during fiscal 2019, with any restricted shares earned by recipients further subject to a two year vesting period following the conclusion of the performance period, with the shares cliff vesting on April 8, 2022; and - service-based restricted shares under the LTIP that are subject to a three year vesting period, with the awards cliff vesting on April 8, 2022.

-Our compensation committee believes that a mix of performance-based and service-based equity awards is in line with market data and furthers the program's incentive and retention objectives.
-The table below sets forth the awards approved by our compensation committee for each of our NEOs for the fiscal 2018 LTIP program.
+Our compensation committee believes that a mix of performance-based and service-based equity awards is in line with market practice and furthers the program's incentive and retention objectives.
+The table below sets forth the awards approved by our compensation committee for each of our NEOs for the fiscal 2019 LTIP program.

-Performanc Service-Based Restricted Shares
+Performance-Based Restricted Shares (# of shares) Service-Based Restricted Shares

 Name At Threshold At Target At Maximum (# of shares)

-Thomas C. Chubb III 2,450 9,800 19,600 4,200
+Thomas C. Chubb III 2,800 11,200 22,400 4,800

-Thomas E. Campbell 875 3,500 7,000 1,500
+Thomas E. Campbell 1,050 4,200 8,400 1,800

-K. Scott Grassmyer 875 3,500 7,000 1,500
+K. Scott Grassmyer 1,050 4,200 8,400 1,800

 Michelle M. Kelly 910 3,640 7,280 1,560

 Douglas B. Wood 910 3,640 7,280 1,560

-The 2018 earnings per share performance goals established by our compensation committee for the performance-based restricted stock awards were as follows: threshold-\$3.78; target-\$4.45; and maximum-\$5.12.
-Our actual fiscal 2018 earnings per share, as defined under the program, was \$4.45.
-The earnings per share for our performance-based restricted stock awards utilizes a performance target definition established by the compensation committee at the beginning of fiscal 2018 and, as a result, differs from the adjusted earnings per share that we report in our earnings releases.
+The 2019 earnings per share performance goals established by our compensation committee for the performance-based restricted stock awards were as follows: threshold - \$3.89; target - \$4.58; and maximum - \$5.26.
+Performance between threshold, target and maximum levels were determined based on linear interpolation.
+Our actual fiscal 2019 earnings per share, as defined under the program, was \$4.54.
+The earnings per share for our performance-based restricted stock awards utilizes a performance target definition established by the compensation committee at the beginning of fiscal 2019 and, as a result, differs from the adjusted earnings per share that we report in our earnings releases.

-As a result of our performance, 100% of the target performance-based restricted shares for fiscal 2018 were earned.
-From the actual grant of earned restricted shares in March 2019 through the applicable vesting date, our NEOs receive dividends on these restricted shares and are entitled to voting rights.
-The fiscal 2018 equity awards would generally be forfeited if the recipient is not continuously employed by us through the applicable vesting date.
-Accelerated vesting of the award is limited to a "double trigger" scenario (i.e., a change of control of our company and a termination of employment by the individual with good reason or by us or our acquiror without cause).
-In addition, amounts received or that may be received under the fiscal 2018 equity compensation program in respect of performance-based awards are subject to a clawback provision in the event of certain material restatements of our financial statements.
+As a result of our performance, 95.7% of the target performance-based restricted shares for fiscal 2019 were earned.
+From the actual grant of earned restricted shares in March 2020 through the April 8, 2022 vesting date, our NEOs receive dividends on these restricted shares and are entitled to voting rights.
+The fiscal 2019 equity awards would generally be forfeited if the recipient is not continuously employed by us through the applicable vesting date.
+Accelerated vesting of the award is limited to a "double trigger" scenario (i.e., a termination of employment by the individual with good reason or by us or our acquiror without cause following a change of control of our company).